seagullbird/blog-source/content/posts/notes-on-off-by-1-bug.md

 tags: ["Security"]
 ---

+"Safe" version of `strcat` isn't as safe as you think.

+<!--more-->

 It is common sense that unsafe C library functions such as `strcpy`, `strcat`, `gets` and `scanf` may lead to buffer overflow attacks due to lack of boundary checks.
 There're "safe" versions of these functions such as `strncat` and `strncpy`.
 However, "safe" here is somehow misleading because there's also problem here, namely the "off-by-1" bug.

-<!--more-->

 ## Intro